Support for health professionals.

 A person struggling with low vision might experience difficulty with:

-• Independence in the home: For example, difficulty handling tools in the shed or maintaining safety in the kitchen and bathroom.
+• Independence in the home: Handling tools in the shed or maintaining safety in the kitchen and bathroom.

-• Personal care: For example, difficulty grooming, identifying clothes and managing hair or makeup.
+• Personal care: Grooming, identifying clothes and managing hair or makeup.

-• Technology: For example, struggling to use devices like phones, TVs or computers.
+• Technology: Struggling to use devices like phones, TVs or computers.

 • Recreation: At school, out shopping or within the community.